Erica Cruikshank Dodd: Academic career

 After teaching art history for 20 years at the American University of Beirut, she became Senior Fellow at Dumbarton Oaks Centre for Byzantine Studies at Harvard University, Washington, D.C., from 1986 to 1987 and Visiting Professor of Islamic and Byzantine Art at the Department of History of Art, University of Victoria, Canada, from 1987 to 1989.

 During the time she was based in Pakistan, she worked as a Lecturer at the Centre for Intensive English Language Studies in Islamabad between 1992 and 1993.

 In 1997 she became Adjunct Professor of the Department of History of Art, University of Victoria, Victoria, BC, Canada and in the same year she was appointed Fellow and then Associate Fellow at the Centre for the Study of Religion and Society, University of Victoria, Canada.

-Medieval Lebanese Art
+Medieval Lebanese Frescoes

 Cruikshank's book Medieval paintings in the Lebanon has been praised by Robin Cormak, writing in Speculum, as “an invaluable contribution toward the description of what remains in that region”.
 The book contains photographs of paintings in religious buildings in the Lebanese region collected over a period of 33 years (1971-2004).
 Of particular importance are the photographs of 1971, which represent a “record of lost paintings”, as most of these deteriorated over the years it took for her research to complete.
 As Cormak wrote in Speculum, it is "a matter of considerable satisfaction that the key monuments are now accessible in the art-historical literature”.